TechplexEngineer/bionics-docs/content/the-team/team-roles/_index.md

 ### Build Leads
 There would be multiple build leads, one per major subsystem (for example: Drivetrain, Elevator, Manipulator, Climber) who work with a team of 3-5 team members and a mentor to design and build and integrate their subsystem with the other subsystems.

-## Supporting Roles
-These roles encompass many of the responsibilities that are needed for a successful build and competition season.

-### Equipment Manager
-Can't build a robot without tools.
-This person keeps track of what tools we have, tooling for the CNC machines and broken tools needing replacement.
-Ensures that the toolbox is prepared for competitions.

-### Ordering/Sourcing Manager
-Organize the ordering process.
-As build leads determine parts needed, generate an order sheet and let the mentors know when orders are ready to be placed.
-Oversees pre-season inventory to inform ordering decisions to ensure sufficient raw materials available to build competitive robots.

-### Competition & Logistics Manager
-This person works closely with the Equipment Manager and the Pit Crew to ensure the team is ready for competitions which includes:
-Packing Robot, Tools and spare parts
-- Team members have appropriate paperwork turned in (field trip forms, STIMS, etc.)
-- Team participation at events
-- Team Roster for events

-### CAD Manager
-Keep the CAD organized, periodically create version restore points.
-Leading CAD training in the pre-season.
-Ensuring best naming and design practices are followed.

-### Game Piece Construction Manager
-Every year FIRST releases a set of team drawings.
-We have been fortunate to have fantastic mentors build the game pieces.
-This person works with the team constructing the game pieces to determine what subset of the full set of game pieces are needed given the robot design choices.

 ## Competition Roles
 At competition some team members have additional responsibilities.